cambridge-cares/TheWorldAvatar/Apps/README.md

 * `feature`: Encapsulate specific features or user-facing functionalities of our application.

 Each module directory will have the following files:
+* `src`
-* `src/main`
+  * `main`
-    * `sub.package.names.any.thing.goes`: Contains code
+      * `java/sub.package.names.any.thing.goes`: Contains code
       * `res`: Contains various resources for designing the UI, such as layout XML files, drawable images, string values, colors, dimensions, and more.
       * `AndroidManifest.xml`: Describes essential information about the app to the Android system such as package name, permissions, services, and more
+  * `test/java/sub.package.names.any.thing.goes`: Contains unit tests
+  * `androidTest/java/sub.package.names.any.thing.goes`: Contains instrumented tests
 * `build.gradle` : Build settings for the module
 * Proguard configuration files to shrink, optimise, and obfuscate code for release.

-We are still exploring how to construct and standardised tests for our apps.
+## 1.5 Test
+At present, we are exploring testing strategies for our apps and expect that this section will continue to be updated over time as we explore and consolidate best practices.

+Any testing configuration and dependencies should be added to the global app build settings at `<root>/app/build.gradle`.
+This will allow the test dependencies to be build across all modules.

+At the moment, users have to individually run the tests at the module level in Android Studio.
+We are still looking into setting up a test suite to automate this aspect.
+To do so, right click on the module directory in Android Studio and select `Run 'All Tests'` to run the tests for that module.

-## 1.5 Next steps
+## 1.6 Next steps
 Continue on to the [template app](SampleApp/) for a tutorial on developing a new mobile interface within The World Avatar.
 If you are experiencing any technical difficulties, the [troubleshooting](#2-troubleshooting) section is available.

 # 2 Troubleshooting